 If the treatment is administered too quickly, a patient may suffer a stroke.

-As IVIg is a treatment that comes with significant risks, it is crucial for doctors to properly diagnose CIPD.
+As IVIg is a treatment that comes with significant risks, it is crucial for doctors to properly diagnose CIDP.
 Misdiagnoses can result in a patient with another condition to receive the wrong treatment, potentially worsening their prognosis and causing them further injury.
 If you have found yourself in this situation, you have legal options and should contact an attorney as soon as possible.

 The Simon Law Firm, P.C.’s Anne Brockland is investigating cases regarding patients who have been misdiagnosed with CIDP, or any other similar neurological disorder, and underwent unnecessary IVIg treatments.
 For an evaluation of your potential case, please contact the firm.